graycoreio/daffodil/libs/newsletter/guides/Advanced/customizing-submission-data.md

 ## Utilizing your payload

-After customizing the payload, you can dispatch the `DaffNewsletterSubscribe` with your updated payload via the `DaffNewsletterFacade`'s `dispatch` method.
+After customizing the payload, you can dispatch a `DaffNewsletterSubscribe` with your updated payload via the `DaffNewsletterFacade`'s `dispatch` method.
 Be sure to type the generic `DaffNewsletterSubscribe<MyNewsletterSubmission>` in order to get proper type safety.

 ```typescript
 import { DaffNewsletterSubscribe, DaffNewsletterSubmission, DaffNewsletterFacade } from '@daffodil/newsletter';